Entity-Based Evaluation of Political Bias in Automatic Summarization: Ethics Statement

 \section{Ethics Statement}

-Having demonstrated systematic biases related to entity replacement, one could knowingly manipulate a summary of a news article about Biden by replacing his name with Trump's, and then restoring his original name in the adversarial summary.
+Having demonstrated systematic biases related to entity replacement, one could knowingly manipulate a summary of a news article about Trump by replacing his name with Biden's, and then restoring his original name in the adversarial summary.
 This action is related to spinned summaries~\citep{bagdasaryan_spinning_2021}, and there may be concerns about contributing to fake news and disinformation \citep{buchanan_truth_2021}.

 On the other hand, this research contributes to revealing potential biases and harms of NLP systems.
 A primary benefit of our findings is improving public understanding of NLP models, which may lead to cautious deployment of such models.
 We believe that this is especially important for summarization, which is often portrayed as a straightforward task.
-Ultimately, we believe that the benefits of being able to characterize political biases in automatic summarization will aid in developing defenses to and furthering research in adversarial use cases.
+Ultimately, we believe that the benefits of being able to characterize political biases in automatic summarization will aid in developing defenses to such adversarial use cases.
 Raising awareness of such biases can also enable an informed discussion on what desirable summaries should include and how summarization models should be used.

 Overall, our work adds to the emerging area of understanding potential issues of NLP systems, and it makes an important contribution towards recognizing the political biases of summarization models, which is critical for their responsible use.